ckujau/scripts/mozilla/README.md

 ```
   // Do not obscure the content with ROT-13
   pref("general.config.obscure_value", 0);
-  pref("general.config.filename", "firefox.cfg");
+  pref("general.config.filename", "mozilla.cfg");
 ```

-The `firefox.cfg` must be stored where the actual Mozilla binary is located:
+The `mozilla.cfg` must be stored where the actual Mozilla binary is located:

 ```
   Linux: /usr/lib{,64}/firefox/